 Browse our Infographics collection

-Apr 2014 - Food Security and Agriculture face major challenges under climate change, in terms of expected negative impacts on productivity as well as implementation of sectoral actions to limit global warming.
+Dec 2014 - Food Security and Agriculture face major challenges under climate change, in terms of expected negative impacts on productivity as well as implementation of sectoral actions to limit global warming.
 Agriculture's greenhouse gas emissions continue to rise – although not as fast as emissions from other human activities.
-Better national data on ...more
+Better regional and national data on ...more